driver733/blog/_posts/2019/03/2019-03-18-extension-methods-are-not-oop.md

 [Extension method] is a special language feature introduced by Kotlin, Swift and other programming languages, which allows developers to add new methods to otherwise unchangeable classes.
-While at first it seems like a great idea, in reality it contradicts core OOP concepts and ideas.
+While at first it seems like a great idea, in reality it contradicts the core OOP concepts and ideas.

 <!--more-->